ssavajols/google-doc-spreadsheet-parser-node-js/readme.md

 Parse google doc spreadshit with node.js.
 Output in JSON, XML or PHP data's from google doc.

+Can parse public or private spreadsheet.

+For private spreadsheet, authentification (google account) required from user who can access to the document.

 ## Getting Started ##

 Node.js is require